 Catherine is the mother of three adult children: Lindsey Giles, Caitlin Haskins, and Richard S. Haskins.
 Also she is the grandmother of five grandsons: Michael Wetmore, Viggo Haskins, Levi Haskins, deceased, Noah Clark, and John Stevenson, and one granddaughter, Kayla Haskins Holman.

-Catherine volunteers in the community, North Texas, throughout Texas, as well as on the federal level as an advocate and activist for the healthcare, Constitutional, and civil rights of all, particularly others with a mental illness; a disability; veterans; expectant mothers; the young; the elderly; those detained in our city and county jails; against the Muslim ban, for Muslims, asylum-seeking refugees, and immigrants.
+Catherine volunteers in the community, North Texas, throughout Texas, as well as on the federal level as an advocate and activist for the medical and mental healthcare, Constitutional, and civil rights of all, particularly others with a mental illness; a disability; veterans; expectant mothers; the young; the elderly; those detained in our city and county jails; against the Muslim ban, for Muslims, asylum-seeking refugees, and immigrants.
 She utilizes her knowledge and expertise, her public speaking, media and public relations skills, and networks with new and existing contacts to speak about and to publicize factual events and causes and to urge for legislative and judicial changes in her advocacy and activism projects.
 Her advocacy and activism projects are both on an independent basis and also through volunteering with Texas Jail Project.
 Catherine has been interviewed by print news, online news, media, and social media news outlets concerning her advocacy efforts.
 On May 5, 2014, she gave testimony before members of the Texas Congress on the state of healthcare in Texas and on Constitutional and civil rights violations of those held in the Denton County Jail.
-During her testimony Catherine also urged for specific changes and urged legislators to write and to pass specific laws related to medical and mental healthcare, asylum and immigration rights, Constitutional, due process, voting, and civil rights.
-In addition, she has organized and promoted "Know Your Constitutional Rights" events, Declaration of Independence and Constitution Day ceremonies, as well as asylum, immigration, citizenship, and voting rights events.
+During her testimony Catherine also urged for specific changes and urged legislators to write and to pass specific laws related to medical and mental healthcare.
+Catherine also volunteers to advocate for asylum and immigration rights, Constitutional rights, the right of due process, voting, civil, and human rights.
+In addition, she has organized, hosted, and promoted "Know Your Constitutional Rights" events, Declaration of Independence and Constitution Day ceremonies, as well as asylum, immigration, citizenship, and voting rights events.

 Catherine also had volunteered with several non-profit organizations, such as having served for many years helping the terminally ill and their families through VITAS Innovative Hospice.
 She is a member of and volunteers with National Society of the Daughters of the American Revolution, where she has previously served as 2nd Vice Regent, Constitution Week, Commemorative Events, and Americanism Committees Chair, Corresponding Secretary, and Media and Public Relations Chair.
 Catherine also independently networks, markets, and publicizes projects, events, and causes.
 During Catherine's service in media and public relations, she has been interviewed many times by print news, online news, media, and social media news outlets and has written and submitted many press releases and articles that have appeared in the same sources of news and media throughout Texas and the nation.
 One article Catherine wrote and submitted was published in the national American Spirit magazine.
 Another article she wrote and submitted to the Denton Record Chronicle was picked up by the Associated Press and was published in USA Today newspaper, a national print news publication.
 She also serves as a volunteer researcher.